Meticore Review: Can a Pill Increase Metabolism?

 Questionable Health Claims

-At the time of initially writing this article, Meticore’s site had several health claims that we strongly disagreed with.
-The website claimed that Meticore was “safer than your daily multivitamin” without any medical citation.
+The website also claimed that Meticore was “safer than your daily multivitamin” without any medical citation.

 Multivitamins have been studied extensively and are conclusively safe for long-term use.
 We found this statement to be highly questionable given that Meticore doesn't appear to have been studied in any clinical trials.